quuppalabs/samples-qpe-mapview-rest/README.md

 ### Run on the same host as a dockerized QPE

-As the map view sample is not automatically distributed as part of the dockerized QPE package, QPE.next, you'll need to complete the following steps to get started with the map view sample:
+Since the map view sample is not distributed as part of the dockerized QPE package, you'll need to complete the following steps to get started with the map view sample:

 1. Create a "bind mount", i.e. map one of the folders in your host operating system to the /var/qpe-ext folder inside the QPE docker instance.
 The files in this folder are available at the URL path /ext.
 For example, when the docker instance is configured to `--mount type=bind,source=<home.dir>/qpe-mapview-rest/src/main/resources,target=/var/qpe-ext` , the whole **map** folder is available at http://localhost:3000/ext/map/.